In travel, one can rarely account for the weather.

 During my two-day stay, I made it a point to visit La Sebastiana, one of Pablo Neruda's three former homes turned museums.

 I'd taken a guided tour of his primary residence, La Chascona, during my time in Santiago, and enjoyed it.

-His taste in decor and artwork is interesting.
-No photos are allowed inside, so you’ll have to visit for yourself to see what I mean.
+His taste in decor and artwork is fascinating.
+No photos are allowed inside, so you'll have to visit for yourself to see what I mean.

 Admission to La Sebastiana is 4,000 Chilean pesos ($8), and I believe that includes the cost of an audio guide.

 I was unable to flag down a taxi from Neruda's house, so I began walking downhill toward the center of town, and my hostel.

 Along the way, I passed through the Bellavista neighborhood, which is artfully adorned with lots of graffiti.